I Killed MarketingNow and Built XPilot Instead. Here's Why.

 Building XPilot felt completely different.
 The problem was real because I had it myself.
 I was the first user, and I knew exactly what I needed.
 When I had to make a product decision, I could just ask myself: “Would this actually help me grow on X?”
 If the answer was yes, I built it.
 If it was not, I moved on.
 No second-guessing.
 No imaginary user personas.
 No feature debates.

 The speed difference was dramatic.
 Decisions that took weeks with MarketingNow took hours with XPilot.
 Not because I was rushing, but because clarity makes everything faster.
 When you know exactly what problem you are solving and exactly who you are solving it for, the path forward stops being ambiguous.
+Once I had the product running, I built an automation stack to handle support, onboarding, and ops so I could stay focused on building.

 The Lesson I Am Taking With Me